 Another way to be in a specific niche is to manage only a certain social media account — such as Pinterest, Facebook, Instagram, etc.

 Social media managers also sometimes delve into other areas of work in order to curate content for the accounts they manage.
-For example, I’ve helped to create short videos, taken photos, created graphics, and more for some of the clients that I’ve worked with.
+For example, I’ve helped to create short videos, proofread posts, taken photos, created graphics, and more for some of the clients that I’ve worked with.

 How To Become a Social Media Manager

 Unlike a lot of jobs today, you do not need a degree to be a social media manager.
 Though I have a Bachelor’s Degree in Media Arts and Graphic Design, I have never once been asked by a client if I have a degree.

 A lot of the tools you need to become a freelance social media manager can quickly be learned online through platforms like Skillshare or YouTube.